 Lenses and Interaction Virtually all lenses reviewed in this survey support direct manipulation of the lens position on the screen.
 Adjusting other properties such as size, shape, or parameters controlling the lens function often needs to be carried out via external controls.
 Maureen Stone, one of the investigators of Magic Lenses, made an important and thought-provoking statement in her review of an initial draft of our survey: "[...] the fundamental problem is how you provide the user a quick and easy way to: Position the lens, work through the lens, and (possibly) parameterize the lens."
 We add to her statement the need to flexibly combine lenses to create new lens functions on the fly.
-Addressing these issues requires more studies on the interaction side of lenses, bevond direct manipulation of their position.
+Addressing these issues requires more studies on the interaction side of lenses, beyond direct manipulation of their position.
 Future research has to find new ways of making lenses easy to apply and customize, even when the underlying task is more complicated than simple magnification.
-Utilizing modern interaction modalities seems to be a promising direction.
+As indicated in the previous section, utilizing modern interaction modalities seems to be a promising direction.

 Lenses in Novel Visualization Environments Existing lens techniques are usually designed for classic desktop visualization settings with mouse and keyboard interaction.
 We have also seen that first approaches explore the possibilities offered by modern technology, including touch interaction or gaze-based interaction.
 Moreover, there are lenses that support visualization in environments with multiple or large high-resolution displays.
 But these are only first steps toward a better utilization of lenses in novel visualization environments.
 In addition to taking advantage of modern technology, there is also the need to address typical application scenarios in such environments.
 A particular direction for future work is the investigation of lenses for collaborative multi-user work in future data analytics workspaces for rich, multifaceted exploration and manipulation of information.
-This involves investigating user-specific private and shared lenses (see [SCG10] for first examples) as well as combining individual lenses to a greater whole in a joint effort.
+This involves investigating user-specific private and shared lenses (see [SCG10] and [KRMD15] for first examples) as well as combining individual lenses to a greater whole in a joint effort.

 Lenses for Exploration and Manipulation The majority of lenses support data exploration in the sense that data is consumed by the user.
 Yet data manipulation becomes more and more important.
 Data intensive work often involves data correction, data abstraction, data transformation, or in general terms data manipulation.
 In such scenarios, the user is the producer of data, a fact that leads to requirements that are different from those for pure exploration tasks.
-A first lens that addresses the problem of data editing is the EditLens [GSE\14].
+A first lens that addresses the problem of data editing in a visualization setting is the EditLens [GSE14].
 To establish lenses more broadly as tools not only for data exploration, but also for data manipulation, further research is needed.
 The basic manipulation operations insert, update, and delete must be studied and refined in the context of the different types of data that are relevant for visual data editing.
 New editing lenses have to take into account the specific characteristics of the data and the requirements of the data manipulation objective.
+Particularly challenging in this regard are data that are given at multiple scales or at different levels of abstraction.